tlswg/tls13-spec/draft-ietf-tls-tls13.md

   implementations (except when messages were corrupted in the network).

-decompression_failure_RESERVED
-: This alert was used in previous versions of TLS.
-TLS 1.3 does not include compression and TLS 1.3 implementations MUST NOT send this alert when in TLS 1.3 mode.
-This alert is always fatal.

 handshake_failure
 : Reception of a "handshake_failure" alert message indicates that the sender was unable to negotiate an acceptable set of security parameters given the options available.
-  This alert is always fatal.

-no_certificate_RESERVED
-: This alert was used in SSL 3.0 but not any version of TLS.
-It MUST NOT be sent by compliant implementations.
   This alert is always fatal.

 bad_certificate